Qaaed/smart-campus-api/README.md

 }
 ```

-Because of this, every method inside `ReadingsResource` automatically operates within that specific sensor's context without needing the ID passed as a parameter.
+Because of this, every method inside `SensorReadingResource` automatically operates within that specific sensor's context without needing the ID passed as a parameter.

 ---

 ##  PART 5: Error Handling & Logging

-### 5.1 Dependency Validation (422 vs 404)
+### 5.1 Dependency Validation (422 Unprocessable Entity)

 **Question:**
 Why is HTTP 422 often considered more semantically accurate than a standard 404 when the issue is a missing reference inside a valid JSON payload?